sublimelsp/LSP/README.md

 ## Getting help

 If you have any problems, see the [troubleshooting](https://lsp.readthedocs.io/en/latest/#troubleshooting) guide for tips and known limitations.
-If the documentation cannot solve your problem, help can be found in the [gitter chat](https://gitter.im/SublimeLSP) or by searching/creating [creating a new issue](https://github.com/tomv564/LSP/issues).
+If the documentation cannot solve your problem, help can be found in the [Discord chat](https://discordapp.com/channels/280102180189634562/645268178397560865) or by searching/creating [creating a new issue](https://github.com/tomv564/LSP/issues).